 The implementation of a robust terminology management program also allows enterprises to apply automated checks and provide effective quality controls during localization lifecycles.

 Linguistic quality assurance tools can help with the identification of terminology and assist in checking if approved terminology is adhered to in the target versions.

 Implementing a terminology program translates (no pun intended) into more consistency and higher quality products when your brand expands into international markets.

-The lack of customer specific terminology during a localization lifecycle can delay a translator up to 30 minutes to research a term, its technical definition, meaning, nuance and applicability in a translation segment.
-This results in a waste of costly time.
-This can be easily mitigated by doing the upfront work of an implementation of a terminology management program.
+The lack of customer-specific terminology during a localization lifecycle can delay a translator up to 30 minutes to research a term, its technical definition, meaning, nuance and applicability in a translation segment.
+This results in a waste of costly time, which can be easily mitigated by doing the upfront work of implementing a terminology management program.

 Terminology management programs reduce the manual effort needed in researching unknown concepts, both upfront in the process and during validation cycles.
 It is an effective way to ensure compliance, reduce localization time and costs and safeguard higher quality.

-Regardless of reducing time to market, terminology is also a proven methodology to maximize cost reduction.
-Research shows how a terminology program could generate a return on investment of approximately 10 percent for companies scaling their marketing efforts internationally.
+Terminology is also a proven methodology to maximize cost reduction.
+Research shows how a terminology program could generate a return on investment of approximately 10% for companies scaling their marketing efforts internationally.

 The reuse of already approved terminology, coupled with a reduced effort in localizing (and creating) new content, quality controls and automated error analysis leads to a reduced number of errors and significant savings.